 Bacteria eat the sugar left on our teeth and deposit acid directly onto the enamel, causing erosion and even gum disease if left for long periods of time.
-Ever wonder why healthy looking people have not so great teeth?
+Ever wonder why healthy-looking people may have not so great teeth?
 Too many sugary drinks could be the answer.

 Before you start ridding your fridge of carbonated and sugary drinks, let’s educate ourselves on a few things first.